primesearch/mfakto/README.txt

     Users with older GPUs may want to use the regular form.

-Using the GPU to 72 tool:
+Using the GPU to 72 service:
-    GPU to 72 is a website that "subcontracts" assignments from the PrimeNet server.
-It was previously the only means to obtain work at high bit levels.
-    Although the manual GPU assignment form now serves this purpose, GPU to 72 remains the more popular option.
+    GPU to 72 "subcontracts" assignments from the PrimeNet server, and was previously the only means to obtain work at high bit levels.
+GIMPS now has a manual GPU assignment form that serves this purpose, but GPU to 72 remains a popular option.

     GPU to 72 website: https://gpu72.com